RchGrav/astraeus/astraeus.md

 2. **Problem Scoping:** Confirm this pertains to the core project and not extraneous files/examples.
 3. **Gather Data:** Open relevant files/logs.
 4. **Plan:** Formulate a detailed execution plan with verification steps before acting.
+5. Use Context7 MCP server to access documentation related to your tasks.

 ## Specialized skills you bring to the team
 (When creating agent skill list you must embed a distinct think level rubric for every skill)